turbot/steampipe-plugin-guardrails/docs/tables/guardrails_control.md

 ```

 ### Extract all controls from Turbot Guardrails
+Discover the segments that fall under Turbot Guardrails' controls.
+This can provide a comprehensive overview, aiding in the efficient management and review of security measures.
 WARNING - This is a large query and may take minutes to run.
 It is not recommended and may timeout.
 It's included here as a reference for those who need to extract all data.

 ```sql
 select